Charles Astley Fowler: Early military career

-He was promoted to captain in the Indian Army in 1896; major in 1903, lieutenant-colonel in 1907 and colonel in 1911.
+He was promoted to captain in the Indian Army in 1896; major in 1903, lieutenant colonel in 1907 and colonel in January 1912, although this was antedated to November 1911.

-The 37th Brigade
+First World War

-When war was declared in 1914, Fowler returned to England and was promoted to brigadier-general in command of the 37th Infantry Brigade of the 12th (Eastern) Division part of Kitchener's Army.
+When war was declared in 1914, Fowler returned to England and was promoted to temporary brigadier-general on 24 August and placed in command of the 37th Infantry Brigade of the 12th (Eastern) Division part of Kitchener's Army two days later.

 After training, the brigade was given its first experience of the Western Front at Ploegsteert Wood on the Ypres Salient in June 1915.